mayb-s/data_analysis_on_galaxies/README.md

 The project includes:
 - **K-means clustering** to group galaxies based on their properties.
-- **Linear regression** to explore the relationship between redshift and radial velocity, validating the Doppler effect and Hubble’s Law.
+- **Linear regression** to explore the relationship between redshift and radial velocity, validating Hubble’s Law and the expanding universe.

 #### Prerequisites